-Susan completed her education at University College London (BSc), Kwantlen Polytechnic University (BID) and Dalhousie University (BEDS, M.Arch) where she was awarded the RAIC medal.
+Susan completed her education at Kwantlen Polytechnic University, BC (BID) and Dalhousie University, NS (BEDS, M.Arch) where she was awarded the RAIC medal upon graduation in 1999.
+She received her PhD from the Bartlett School of Architecture - UCL, UK, in architectural design.
 She started her architectural career working for Arthur Erickson in Vancouver.

 Her work has been the recipient of many accolades including the Canada Council for the Arts - Professional Prix de Rome, Governor General's Medal in Architecture, the Wood Design Award, the EnRoute Air Canada Award in partnership with the RAIC, Maritime Design Awards, and multiple Lieutenant Governor's Awards including the Medal of Excellence.
 In addition, her work has been nominated for multiple Mies’ Crown Hall Americas Prizes (IIT College of Architecture).